TJ Watt Dry Needling Injury

 In other words, pneumothorax is not a random complication and not an inherent flaw of needling itself.
 It is usually the result of technical error.

-That half inch matters, particularly near the lungs.
+That “half inch,” as Queen described, matters, particularly near the lungs.

 Education, Training, and Experience With Needling